2019 U.S. airstrike in Baghuz

 On 18 March 2019, during the Battle of Baghuz Fawqani, the Talon Anvil special operations group, a Delta Force unit within the larger Task Force 9 of the United States Armed Forces, carried out an airstrike using an F-15E fighter-attack aircraft in Al-Baghuz Fawqani, Syria.
 The incident was concealed by the U.S. military, and was first reported on 14 November 2021 by The New York Times, who reported that the incident led to the deaths of 80 people, 64 of whom were civilians, which would make it one of the largest civilian casualty incidents of the war against the Islamic State.
-A US military investigation in May 2022 concluded that the airstrike killed 52 ISIL fighters and 4 civilians and did not violate the laws of war.
+A US military investigation in May 2022 concluded that the airstrike killed 52 IS fighters and 4 civilians and did not violate the laws of war.

 The strike

 On the morning of 18 March 2019, during the Battle of Baghuz Fawqani, the Syrian Democratic Forces had repelled an hours-long Islamic State counterattack that nearly overran a position.
 According to U.S. Central Command spokesman Captain William (Bill) Urban, an Air Force special operations unit named Talon Anvil, part of the larger Task Force 9, called in an airstrike on a crowd of people in the area.

 The U.S. aircraft dropped two bombs on a crowd of people, which were, according to The New York Times, mostly women and children who were trying to escape the fighting on the banks of the Euphrates, near the Syria-Iraq border.
 According to the report by The New York Times, the crowd had been identified as civilians by U.S. drone operators based in Al-Udeid airbase in Qatar.
 The drone operators were reportedly stunned seeing the first 500 lb bomb dropped, followed by a second 2,000 lb bomb on the survivors; 80 people were killed including Islamic State fighters according to The New York Times report.